nuwaLab/wingmuzz/README.md

 python3 pqml2pit.py ~/pqml/file/location.pqml
 ```
 NOTE:
-- The script only provides DataModel, StateModel should be configured mannually.
-Moreover, the DataModel may not necessarily completely correct, though most of it is right.
+- The DataModel may not necessarily completely correct, though most of it is right.
 - Please make sure your mono version is not be too new.
 Mono version <= 5.16 may work (test on v5.12).